sparkhere-sys/sparkhere-sys/README.md

 check out my [website](https://sparkhere-sys.github.io) ig

-> I think its important to mention this:
->
-> Please, for the love of all that is holy, do NOT sell my work.
->
-> I'm fine with you doing anything with my stuff, I won't yell at you.
->
-> But if you are trying to use anything I have made public here on GitHub for commercial purposes then I will have to politely ask you to cease.

 ## some programming languages i know
 - python
 - bash scripting (its a shell scripting language and not a programming language, i know, but its close enough)